Tommy Pickles: Conception

 Tommy was one of several characters inspired by the real-life children of the writers and creators of Rugrats at the time the show was conceived.
 Accounts have differed as to who originally created Tommy.
 Rugrats co-creators Paul Germain and Arlene Klasky have both claimed to have created the character, with both saying he was based upon their real-life sons.
 Both, however, say the character was named after Germain's son, Tommy Germain, who was one year old when Rugrats was created.
 The character was temporarily named "Ollie" during the show's creation phase before being renamed Tommy.
 The last name "Pickles" was a name that Germain said "just occurred to me".
-According to Germain, when the series was first conceived, the rule was that babies can really talk, but keep it a secret from adults, as in the unaired pilot Tommy, Phil, and Lil wait for adults to leave the room before speaking to each other.
+According to Germain, when the series was first conceived, the rule was that babies can really talk, but keep it a secret from adults.
 However, the rules quickly began to evolve, and the babies became a metaphor for children of all ages.
-In a 1996 interview, Germain stated; "whether the kids are speaking an incomprehensible language, or simply speaking when the adults can't hear (whether intentionally or not) became a secondary issue in the show.
+In 1996, Germain stated; "whether the kids are speaking an incomprehensible language, or simply speaking when the adults can't hear [...] became a secondary issue in the show.
 We kept them apart when we could, cheated when we couldn't, and just let it become a secondary issue."

 According to Klasky, Tommy was first illustrated by Gábor Csupó, Rugrats co-creator and Klasky's husband at the time.
-The character was drawn to look Brandon Csupó, the young son of Klasky and Csupó, who Klasky described as "pigeon-toed, skinny legs, big head, no hair".
+The character was drawn to look like Brandon Csupó, the young son of Klasky and Csupó, who Klasky described as "pigeon-toed, skinny legs, big head, no hair".
 Csupó has described Tommy as "a spoof on all little balding babies".
 After Tommy was first conceived and illustrated, Klasky said the Tommy character was further developed by Germain in his capacity as the story editor, along with his writing staff.
 Writer Steve Viksten portrayed Tommy as more adventurous than the other characters, and partially modeled the character after the actor John Wayne.
 Viksten wrote the line: "A baby’s gotta do what a baby's gotta do", which became synonymous with the character.
 As the series progressed, Klasky inserted more elements of her personal life into Tommy's character, such as being part of an interfaith family and being of Russian Jewish descent.
 Tommy has been used in various Rugrats episodes to highlight and explore irrational childhood fears, such an episode in which he avoids using the bathtub for fear that he will be sucked down the drain.